What to Do If You’re Struggling to Get Fair VA Disability Benefits

 Ratings are only rounded after all disability ratings are combined.
 If a rating is midway between 10% increments or higher (65%, 66%, 67%, etc.) the final rating is rounded up.
 Lower ratings (64%, 63%, etc.) are rounded down to the nearest 10% increment.

-The veterans disability lawyers at George Sink, P.A.
-Injury Lawyers may be able to help in many circumstances.
+Our veterans disability advocates may be able to help in many circumstances.
 If you have already received VA disability benefits but your appealable decision did not properly rate you, we can assist you.
 We can also help if you already have a pending appeal process for a higher rating.

 Your claim should reflect what you truly deserve.
 You do not have to fight the bureaucracy for fair treatment on your own.